AUDIOWANDERER/AMENWRECK/README.md

 Exporting the audio to signed 8-bit in raw to later on convert using char2mozzi.py in a wavetable.
 Ensure you have python installed with all the options selected to work in comand prompt enviroment.

 Attention!
-The converted chopped amenbreaks (amenbeat1.h and friends) must be storaged on the generic sample folder inside mozzi library folder to work properly
+The converted chopped amenbreaks (amenbeat1.h and friends) must be stored on the generic sample folder inside the mozzi library folder to work properly

 More details, info and videos: https://www.youtube.com/@audiowanderer